thomas4019/expressa/README.md

 ### Before Event Types

-The value returned controls whether the user will be allowed to perform the action.
+Using these listeners you can control whether an action is allowed.
 Return `true` to allow the action.
-Return `false` to deny the action.
+Return `false`  (or an object with a custom message, as shown in the example below) to deny the action.
 Don't return anything or `undefined` to let other listeners decide.
 If all listeners return undefined the action is allowed.
 Order is significant because it's the first defined return value that controls whether the action is allowed.

-A promise may also be returned so that asynchronus logic can be perfomed.
+A promise can be returned so that asynchronous logic can be perfomed.
 In this case, it will wait for the promise to fulfill and use the resolved value.

-* get - called once for each document being retrieved.
-A listener returning false in a GET returning multiple documents (e.g. all or find) will simply remove that document from the list.
+* `get` - called once for each document being retrieved.
+Returning false in a request involving multiple documents (e.g. all or find) will simply remove that document from the list.
-* post - called before creating a new document
+* `post` - called before creating a new document
-* put - called before changing a document
+* `put` - called before changing a document
-* delete - called before deleting a document.
+* `delete` - called before deleting a document.
 Note: only the _id of the document is available in the callback.
 If the full document is needed you will need to load it yourself.

+For example to prevent modifying old posts you could add the following listener:

+expressa.addListener('put', 10, function(req, collection, doc) {
+  if (collection == 'listing') {
+    if (Date.now() - new Date(doc.meta.created) > (1000*60*60*24)) { //older than a day
+      return {
+        code: 403,
+        message: 'You cannot modify posts older than a day' }
+    }
+  }
+})

 ### After Event Types

-For these, the returned value is ignored.
+With these, the value returned from the listener is ignored.

-* changed - called after a put or post has succeeded
+* `changed` - called after a put or post has succeeded
-* deleted - called after a successful deletion
+* `deleted` - called after a successful deletion

 ### Generic JSON Database API